ShivuSK/DemoWebApi/README.md

 2)      Open the Command Prompt and navigate the folder where project file is located
 3)      Run the below command to build and execute the solution
-	•	Command to build the solution o	Dotnet build
+	   * Command to build the solution
+	        * Dotnet build
-	•	Command to run the solution
+	   * Command to run the solution
-	o	Dotnet run watch
+	        * Dotnet run watch
  4) On successful build and run, open the browser and type the below URL http://localhost:5000/api/GetPetsOwners Expected json output is